DanielWillett/DevkitServer/README.md

 If possible, it is highly recommended to set up the TCP (sometimes called high-speed) server port.

 You will need access to port-forwarding on your server machine, and some hosts may not offer this.
-You can attempt to contact support but it's unlikely they will agree to port-forward it for you.
+You can attempt to contact support but it's possible they won't agree to port-forward it for you.

 In the `server_config.json` file, the `high_speed` section can be configured to enable a much faster data transfer protocol than possible with Steam servers.